 Data management is a way to organize and maintain your information through:

-There are many ways you can apply these skills to your life:
+Here are some ways that you can apply data management skills in your own life:

-Keep your computer organized: Adopting a file naming convention will increase the chance of finding the correct file.
+Keep your computer organized by creating and sticking to a file naming convention.
+This increases the chance of finding the correct file when you need it.